-The Australian Marine Debris Database was created to enable volunteers and organisations who were running beach clean up events to also collect data on what they were finding with a consistent methodology so it could be collated into a standardised national database on marine debris.
+The Australian Marine Debris Initiative Database was created to enable volunteers and organisations who were running marine and coastal clean-up events to also collect data on what they were finding with a consistent methodology so it could be collated into a standardised national database on marine debris.

-Since 2004 more than 13 million pieces of data have been inputted into the Australian Marine Debris Database, creating a comprehensive overview of what amounts and types of marine debris are impacting beaches around the country.
+Since 2004 more than 24 million pieces of data have been inputted into the Australian Marine Debris Initiative Database, creating a comprehensive overview of what amounts and types of marine debris are impacting beaches around the country.

 Guidelines for submitting data

-- The Australian Marine Debris Database has been upgraded.
+- The Australian Marine Debris Initiative Database has been upgraded.

 - Please review the AMDI DB User Manual before you use the upgraded database.